Ursa Major: Asterisms

+The constellation Ursa Major showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The outline of the seven bright stars of Ursa Major form the asterism known as the "Big Dipper" in the United States and Canada, while in the United Kingdom it is called the Plough or (historically) Charles' Wain.
 Six of the seven stars are of second magnitude or higher, and it forms one of the best-known patterns in the sky.
 As many of its common names allude, its shape is said to resemble a ladle, an agricultural plough, or wagon.
 In the context of Ursa Major, they are commonly drawn to represent the hindquarters and tail of the Great Bear.
 Starting with the "ladle" portion of the dipper and extending clockwise (eastward in the sky) through the handle, these stars are the following: